Whtneyas/human-centered-design/README.md

  ## Conclusie

- Testing
+ ### Testing

  Testing with the user during the first stage of design really played a big role in identifyig the problems and coming up with better solution .
 Having the user test on your product openss new ideas for you and having to test in group also gives you inspirations to start with your design.

  > FAIL FASTER SO THAT YOU CAN SUCCEED SOONER - David Kelly

+ ### Feedback
 Feedback from the lectures also gave me insight on how to tackle certain issues and also my doubt towards ideas i had in mind for Nocollette.
 I was thinking to far and stressing on how to get a better solution for Nicollette but after the feedback with Eric .
 I got to know that it is now really about creating the toughest design or best solution but rather my findings during this project and my interations.

+### Exclusive Design principles

-The exclusive  design principles of  Vasilis Hemert also played a big role
+The exclusive design principles of  Vasilis Hemert also played a big role in my journey through this project.
+I am very glad i was able to read this article before embarking on this project .
+I was able to get insights on what to expect before embarking on this project.
+I learnt to first study the user and how she behaves or interact with devices and also ......